When large stars begin their death throes they explode in a colossal supernova, one of the most sudden and violent events in the sky.

 Artist's impression of a Type 1a supernova.
 Credit: ESA/ATG medialab

-Type Ia supernovae, meanwhile, are created by smaller stars that get locked in a tight binary pair with a smaller white dwarf.
+Type Ia supernovae are created by smaller stars that get locked in a tight binary pair with a smaller white dwarf.

-Over time, the white dwarf steals material away from its neighbour, until it reaches the critical mass to cause an explosion.
+The white dwarf steals material from its neighbour, until it reaches the critical mass to cause an explosion.

-As an explosion’s brightness is linked to how much mass the star had, Type Ia supernovae always have the same luminosity.
+As an explosion’s brightness is linked to the star's mass, Type Ia supernovae always have the same luminosity.